Sales:+1 (323) 880-0250

 There are a few reasons:

-- To track improvements in productivity.
 A more productive maintenance team has a higher wrench time percentage.
 Technicians do more hands-on maintenance work rather than wait for parts and work requests to come in.
 However, you can also track increases in completed work orders to measure improvements in productivity.
-For instance, Palmer says that, by implementing a preventive maintenance program,“ a plant completing 1,000 work orders per month can complete 1,570 work orders per month with the same workforce.”
+For instance, Palmer says that by implementing a preventive maintenance program,“ a plant completing 1,000 work orders per month can complete 1,570 work orders per month with the same workforce.”

 One reason you should definitely not track wrench time is to check whether technicians are doing their job.
 This creates distrust and a stressful work environment.
 So, if you decide to track wrench time, it’s important to articulate to technicians why the organization tracks wrench time: Not to micromanage, but for one or more of the aforementioned reasons.